 -Dolma (bell pepper or zucchini stuffed with rice and meat sometimes)

 -Meze (all sort of cold appetisers, great for vegetarians) try baklali enginar (the best way to eat an artichoke)

 -Mercimek kofte (lentil based)

 -If you have a sweet tooth, baklava is a must, lokum, sutlac (milk based sort of pudding) and pumpkin dessert (called kabak tatlisi)

 -Profiteroles, I know it is French!
 I should know, I'm French, but even if it's not typically Turkish I like the way they make them here.
 It is quite different than the french style so I think you should try and tell me what you think 😉

 I hope you'll love this city and its people as much as I do.

 Hi there, I'm Pascaline, a french expat in Istanbul.
-I'm a traveler, an artist at heart and I have a toddler and twins running around my house.
-My hubby is Superman and is pretty busy flying around the world.
+I'm a traveler, an artist at heart and I have a 5 years old and twins running around my house.
 When I have a little bit of time I day dream, try to explore foreign places and most of all I try to better myself everyday and grow into the person I would like to be.